-Carpal Tunnel Newark
+Carpal Tunnel and Trigger Finger Treatment in Newark

 Have you been having pain in your fingers, tingling, or burning; perhaps you find your fingers are weaker and you drop things?
 Nerve compression syndromes, such as carpal tunnel, are very common problems, often exacerbated by repetitive work.
 In Newark and Wilmington Delaware there are many primary care physicians who see this everyday in their office.
 Often splinting is tried as well as the occasional injection.
 However, the end result is usually the same and surgical intervention is required.
 The board certified plastic surgeons of Advanced Plastic Surgery Center & Nouveau Cosmetic Center near Wilmington, Delaware are available to assist you with your needs.